 Glasgow is the 21st-century magnet of Great Britain, with an energetic, yet sophisticated vibe.
-Formerly Britain's major center of industrial prowess, it has been rapidly transforming into a booming hub for art and culture in the past decades and prides itself on a never-ending stream of up-and-coming musicians that never seem to rest and the thriving nightlife.
-Glasgow is also home to many exciting modern Scottish restaurants dedicated to preserving their Scottish heritage, and some of the best shopping in the country.
+Formerly Britain's major center of industrial prowess, it has been rapidly transforming into a booming hub for art and culture in the past decades and prides itself on a never-ending stream of up-and-coming musicians and a thriving nightlife.
+Glasgow is also home to many excellent modern Scottish restaurants dedicated to preserving their Scottish heritage, and some of the best shopping in the country.

 The self-proclaimed ‘Capital of the Highlands’ is Britain’s northernmost city and is surrounded by some of the world’s most breath-taking mountain and moor land scenery.
 Straddling the River Ness, just a stone’s throw from Loch Ness, home of the legendary Monster, it houses some outstanding historic buildings.
 Inverness offers easy access to a huge choice of outdoor activities and visitor attractions, from lochs and castles to battlefields and nature reserves.